pass-culture/pass-culture-main/api/documentation/docs/tutorials/create-a-collective-offer.md

 ## Setup

-First, setup a provider, if not already done (more information [**here**](/docs/mandatory-steps/request-a-provider-account#how-to-get-a-provider-account).
+First, set up your provider if you haven't already done so (more information [**here**](/docs/mandatory-steps/request-a-provider-account#how-to-get-a-provider-account).

 Next step is to ensure that your API key is linked to at least one venue.

 :::warning
-Please note that inside the integration environment, all venues are considered known by Adage.
-This will not be the case in real life, please ensure that your linked venues can be used for collective offers.
+Note that in an integration environment, all venues are linked to an Adage ID, which mean you are allowed to created a collective offer, in order to test it.
+However, in the production environment it won’t be the case : a venue is not automatically referenced Adage.
+Please ensure that your linked venues can be used for collective offers.
 :::

 ## API: create a bookable offer